Perfect graph: Algorithms

+The algorithm for finding an optimal coloring is more complicated, and depends on the duality theory of linear programs, using this clique-finding algorithm as a separation oracle.

+Beyond solving these problems, another important computational problem concerning perfect graphs is their recognition, the problem of testing whether a given graph is perfect.
+For many years the complexity of recognizing Berge graphs and perfect graphs were considered separately (as they were not yet known to be equivalent) and both remained open.
+They were both known to be in co-NP; for Berge graphs, this follows from the definition, while for perfect graphs it follows from the characterization using the product of the clique number and independence number.
+After the strong perfect graph theorem was proved, Chudnovsky, Cornuéjols, Liu, Seymour, and Vušković discovered a polynomial time algorithm for testing the existence of odd holes or anti-holes.
+By the strong perfect graph theorem, this can be used to test whether a given graph is perfect, in polynomial time.

 Related concepts

 Generalizing the perfect graphs, a graph class is said to be χ-bounded if the chromatic number of the graphs in the class can be bounded by a function of their clique number.
-The perfect graphs are exactly the graphs for which this function is the identity.
+The perfect graphs are exactly the graphs for which this function is the identity, both for the graph itself and for all its induced subgraphs.

 The equality of the clique number and chromatic number in perfect graphs has motivated the definition of other graph classes, in which other graph invariants are set equal to each other.
 For instance, the domination perfect graphs are defined as graphs in which, in every induced subgraph, the smallest dominating set (a set of vertices adjacent to all remaining vertices) equals the size of the smallest independent set that is a dominating set.
 These include, for instance, the claw-free graphs.